SkygearIO/skygear-doc/content/design/errors.md

 Error code should uniquely identify an error.
 The same error can be reused at multiple locations, but single error code cannot mean two different kind of errors.

-Error code are divided into two groups: Normal Error and Internal Error.
+Error code are divided into two groups: Normal Error and Unexpected Error.

 ## Normal Error

 Normal Error (100 - 999): Errors that are likely or expected to occur in normal operation.
 Client should handle such error gracefully.
 Error of this kind should be high level and as generic as possible to reduce the number of errors that the client has to handle.

-## Internal Error
+## Unexpected Error

-Internal Error (> 10000): Errors that are unlikely or unexpected to occur in normal operation.
+Unexpected Error (> 10000): Errors that are unlikely or unexpected to occur in normal operation.
 Client should treat all errors of this kind as internal error.
 Error of this kind should be as specific as possible.

 When returning an error, the handler must assign an error code in the response.